jdunkerley/jdunkerley/AWS Recipe Collection.md

 The first one that normally comes up is cost.
 Serverless technologies are charged on a consumption model - i.e. you pay for what you use.
 If you think about a web server under light load it spends most of its time idle.
 If you are using an EC2 instance for this, you pay for all the time it is running.
 If you replace it with a serverless equivalent, then you will only pay when it is serving content.
 Additionally, for Lambda (and other Functions as a Service (FaaS) offerings), you get a chunky free allowance each month - used wisely it can be a long time before you pay for it.

-Scalability is huge benefit to using serverless technologies.
+Scalability is a huge benefit to using serverless technologies.
 Prior to the public cloud, you would have needed to either buy physical servers and set up in a data centre or rent them.
-One of the first services that was offered by AWS was EC2 (it launched in around March 2006).
+One of the first services that were offered by AWS was EC2 (it launched in around March 2006).
 This meant you could get hardware in the cloud quickly and easily.
 However, you still must size and scale for anticipated demand (you can use autoscaling technologies to automate this).
 Serverless technologies are generally all designed to scale instantly.
 To take a couple of examples, Lambda is designed to just add instances until it has enough to cope with incoming events and S3 will happily store huge files (up to 5TB) and cope with thousands of requests per second.

 With modern distributed architectures, you need to design for failures and think about high availability.
 If you imagine running a machine in a data centre, you need to think about everything from the machine rebooting through to complete destruction of the data centre and everything in between.
 AWS has regions and availability zones (AZ) allowing you to set up machine clusters such that a failure is isolated.
 For their serverless services, they are all designed to run across multiple AZs (and can in some cases as required span across regions).
 This means you get high availability effectively for no effort.

 Another huge advantage is around security.
 Firstly, like all AWS services you can use IAM to provide role-based access control to the services.
 For example, you can control exactly which users can run lambda functions and which other services can trigger them.
 Additional various services have additional policies that can be applied which will allow or deny access based on different conditions (for example client IP restrictions on API Gateway).
 These tools allow you to make all of the services very securely.

 One final security aspect of note, Lambda has a known state for each execution.
 While it is not quite true that every execution is a completely clean environment (it is possible to use `/tmp` to share things between invocations for example), the runtimes are much shorter lived than is the case with servers or containers.
 Additionally, as there is no guarantee of sharing a runtime, it encourages everything to be written in a self-contained manner.
-If you want to learn more about securty in Lambda take a look at this [WhitePaper](https://d1.awsstatic.com/whitepapers/Overview-AWS-Lambda-Security.pdf).
+If you want to learn more about security in Lambda take a look at this [WhitePaper](https://d1.awsstatic.com/whitepapers/Overview-AWS-Lambda-Security.pdf).

 <img src="assets/recipe-cards/containers.png" style="float:left;" />